grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -querier.max-outstanding-requests-per-tenant
 [max_outstanding_per_tenant: <int> | default = 100]

+# If a querier disconnects without sending notification about graceful shutdown,
+# the query-frontend will keep the querier in the tenant's shard until the forget
+# delay has passed.
+This feature is useful to reduce the blast radius when shuffle-sharding is enabled.
+# CLI flag: -query-frontend.querier-forget-delay
+[querier_forget_delay: <duration> | default = 0]

 # Compress HTTP responses.
 # CLI flag: -querier.compress-http-responses
 [compress_responses: <boolean> | default = false]